 What is the Sports Premium?

-Sports Premium funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school Headteachers to spend on improving the quality of sport and PE for all their children.
+Sports Premium is issued by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school Headteachers to spend on improving the quality of sport and PE for all their children.

 Each school will receive £16,000 plus an extra £10 per pupil each year.
 The provision for Great Dunham that will be around £16,800 a year.
 The money can only be spent on sport and PE provision in schools.

 Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.

 Vision: All pupils leaving primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport.

 Objective: To achieve self-sustaining improvement in the quality of PE and sport in primary schools.

 There are 5 key indicators that schools should expect to see improvement across:

 · The engagement of all pupils in regular physical activity – the Chief Medical Officer guidelines recommend that all children and young people aged 5 to 18 engage in at least 60 minutes of physical activity a day, of which 30 minutes should be in school